 Bark cork is ideal for air plants because it retains moisture from the environment and it gives your air plants a jungle look.
 Also, bark cork does not get rotten or goes mouldy when it gets wet.
 This means that you can spray your air plant constantly without worrying about damaging your walls at home or getting any mould on them.
 Please note that this listing does not include the air plants.

 The product can be assembled with an adhesive for cork or a strong double-sided mounting tape or simply hang them from the ceiling with a string if you are using them to display air plants.

 If you need to cut them to size, don't worry!
-They are reasonable easy to cut and any wood cutting tool will do.
+They are quite easy to cut with any wood cutting tool .
 They cut like soft wood.